BenBlack0902/search_folders_files/README.md

 # search_folders_files
-Python Code which searches for pattern name file in all subfolders of a root folder.
+Python Code which searches for pattern-like file-names in all subfolders of a root folder.